elduvelle/ephys_tutorials/SpikeGadgets/record_Trodes_untethered.md

   3.1.
 If using tracking: click on Video, load or create the appropriate geometry, start tracking
   3.2.
 Connect the headstage to the rat, make sure the SD card is in, switch the headstage on: the tracking LED (if connected) should switch on, the headstage LED indicators should both blink twice (orange & red) indicating power to the headstage, then the orange one should slow blink ('breathing') indicating that the SD card is enabled.
 Mine alternates this and 4 fast orange blinks which are supposed to indicate start of recording...
   3.3.
 Select Stream from source: the headstage will start recording: it will do 4 orange blinks and then stop the 'breathing' pattern.
   3.4.
-Select 'New recording...' then choose a filename: the MCU will start recording.
-The Headstage should now xxx
+Select 'New recording...' then choose a filename, let's say 'Recording_file'; the MCU will start recording.
+The Headstage should now xxx  (blink? do nothing?)
   -> check why the 'RF sync' channel doesn't show anything -> check why the hs doesn't make any light